-Note that even if an alternative posting method has been adopted, meeting notices must still be available in or around the clerk's office so that members of the public may view the notices during normal business hours.
-Prior to adopting an alternative posting method, the clerk of the municipality must inform the Division of Open Government of its notice posting method, and update the Division of any future change.
-All public bodies shall consistently use the most current notice posting method on file with the Division.
+Prior to utilizing an alternative posting method, the clerk of the municipality must inform the Division of Open Government of its notice posting method and must inform the Division of any future changes to that posting method.
+Public bodies must consistently use the most current notice posting method on file with the Division.
 A description of the alternative posting method must also be posted on or adjacent to the main and handicapped accessible entrances to the building where the clerk's office is located.
+Note that, even if an alternative posting method has been adopted, meeting notices must still be available in or around the clerk's office so that members of the public may view the notices during normal business hours.